macunan/iradio/README.md

 - Fm Receiver so you can listen to your internet radio  or mp3/aac.
 - Computer or phone/tablet to follow all steps.
 - ssh access your raspberry pi and root like user to execute backend commands
+- Install sox pacman -S sox and download and compile ffmmpeg to support https streams
 - Be careful with your country/state regulations regarding FM  transmissions is your responsibility to follow them and comply with local laws and regulations in your region.
 # Installation